tothi/kali-rpi-luks-crypt/README.md

 initramfs initramfs.gz 0x00f00000
 ```

+Note that on other hardware a similar steps are needed
+(the file containing the boot params on ODROID-C2 is
+`/boot/boot.ini`).

 Let's set up Dropbear SSH key authentication.
 Create a (passwordless) keypair on the host machine (outside chroot!)
 and read the public key: